 It is not an impression built up over time.
 It is a number printed right there for the world to see.
 While consumers may not have prices committed to memory, they usually have a good feel for a product‘s price relative to competitive products.

 So for product managers, prices are temptingly easy to change, especially compared to perceptions of quality or product formulations.
 Virtually no lead times.
 No costs for retooling or new packaging.
 And what the hell, it’s only going to be for a short time so we can make our numbers for the quarter.
 No one will notice.
-If you work for General Foods or Frito-Lay or similar let’s-cross-train-all-managers enterprises, so you feel your tenure with a brand is 18 months max, why worry about long-term issues like brand equity?
-Anyway, all that Wall Street demands is a better quarter, regardless of any long-term brand damage.
+If you work for General Foods or Frito-Lay or similar let’s-cross-train-every-manager enterprises, you might feel your tenure with a brand is 18 months max, so why worry about long-term issues like brand equity?
+Wall Street only demands a better quarter, regardless of any long-term brand equity damage.

 Enter discounting … a temporary price reduction intended to increase sales over the short term.
 Sounds harmless enough.
 “We’ll have the same quality, with a lower price, so we’ll become a greater value.”